FilipPaskalev/Filip-Paskalev-Portfolio/README.md

 ## Project tasks

+### Acceptance Criteria

+Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

+- When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you.
+- When one of the links in the navigation is clicked then the UI scrolls to the corresponding section.
+- When viewing the section about your work then the section contains titled images of your applications.
+- When presented with the your first application then that application's image should be larger in size than the others.
+- When images of the applications are clicked then the user is taken to that deployed application.
+- When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport.

 ### Mock-up

 The following animation shows the web application's appearance and functionality:

 ![portfolio demo](./images/01-css-challenge-demo.gif)

-### Acceptance Criteria
+### Technical Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

-- When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
-- When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
-- When viewing the section about your work then the section contains titled images of your applications
-- When presented with the your first application then that application's image should be larger in size than the others -When images of the applications are clicked then the user is taken to that deployed application
-- When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport
+### Deployment

+- Application deployed at live URL.

+- Application loads with no errors.

+- Application GitHub URL submitted.

+- GitHub repository contains application code.

+### Application Quality

+- Application resembles the mock-up functionality provided in the challenge instructions.

+### Repository Quality

+- Repository has a unique name.

+- Repository follows best practices for file structure and naming conventions.

+- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

+- Repository contains multiple descriptive commit messages.

+- Repository contains quality readme with description, screenshot, link to deployed application.

 ## Features